chesslablab/spablab/README.md

 /accept {"id":"id"} Accepts a friend request to play a game.
 /draw {"action":["accept","decline","propose"]} Allows to offer a draw.
 /heuristics Takes a balanced heuristic picture of the current game.
+/heuristics_bar {"fen":"string"} Takes an expanded heuristic picture of the current position.
 /legal_sqs {"position":"string"} Returns the legal squares of a piece.
 /play_fen {"fen":"string"} Plays a chess move in shortened FEN format.
 /quit Quits a game.